dorkodu/sage/sage.md

     >
     > **For example:** In our PHP implementation, you can define an optional ‘context’ array which you can use as a simple dependency container.
 Sage will pass that context value to resolver and act functions.

-- ### Act
+- #### Act

-    An act is a function *(like a method)* that can be added to an entity type.
+    An act is a function *(like a method)* defined in an entity type, which…

+    - is identified by a string name.
+    - is called in a query.
+    - takes the query as a parameter.

+    You can write your data schema related business logic as acts and run them by calling it from a query.

+- #### Link

+    A link represents a *named*, *to-one* or *to-many* *relationship* which can be added to an entity type.
 An act is called in a query with *(optional)* arguments.
 You can write your business logic code as acts and run any of them by calling it from a query.

-    - An act is identified by a string name.
-    - It takes the query as a parameter.

-- ### Link

-    A link represents a typed   can be added to an entity type.
-An act is called in a query with *(optional)* arguments.
-You can write your business logic code as acts and run any of them by calling it from a query.

     - An act is identified by a string name, which must be unique within the scope of an Entity type.
     - It takes the query as a parameter.

-## <a name="4.2">4.2</a> Query
+### <a name="3.2.2">3.2.2</a> Query

 Sage is a query-based approach for data exchange.